Hurricane Deductibles in Florida: How They Work

 Choose a Lower Deductible (2%) If:

-• You do not have liquid savings to cover a $20,000+ out-of-pocket expense
+• You don't have liquid savings to absorb a $20,000+ hit after a storm

-• Your home is in a high-exposure coastal zone where hurricane damage is more likely
+• Your home sits in a high-exposure coastal zone — barrier islands like Palm Beach, Singer Island, or Jupiter Island — where hurricane damage probability spikes

 Choose a Higher Deductible (5% or 10%) If:

-• You have sufficient savings or an emergency fund to cover the higher out-of-pocket amount
+• You've got savings or an emergency fund that can handle the larger out-of-pocket amount without disrupting your finances

-• Your home has strong wind mitigation features (impact windows, hip roof, hurricane straps) that reduce the likelihood of moderate damage
+• Your home has solid wind mitigation features (impact windows, hip roof, hurricane straps) that reduce the likelihood of moderate damage

 Other Deductible Details to Know